yowainwright/yowainwright.github.io/_posts/2016-04-26-punch-static-sites.md

 * If you have already have a directory setup, just run `punch setup` in _that_ directory

-## Why Punch?
+## An aside: Why Punch?

-Here are 2 big benefits for choosing punch.
+Here are 2 big benefits for choosing punch specifically over other static site generators.

 1. *Quick setup*: you really can be up & running in a few minutes